 The whole system is also designed to be easily disconnected when it comes to travel.
 The seat post can move to allow two positions, too - so the bike can be UCI legal if required.

-If it all sounds a bit too much, and you want to keep the design a little bit less integrated (easier to work on and adjust) then there’s the Timemachine 02.
-This utilises many of the aero tube shapes found on the One, but comes with a standard stem and base bar combination.
+If it all sounds a bit too much, and you want to keep the design a little bit less integrated (easier to work on and adjust) the rim brake Timemachine may be the better option.
+This utilises many of the aero tube shapes found on the Timemachine 01, but comes with a standard stem and base bar combination.

 Designed to be stiff and suited to sprinters and short course time trial or triathlon riders, the geometry is aggressive for a long and low aerodynamic position.

 Like the Timemachine, the Trackmachine (made for riding the boards) comes in two guises: the Trackmachine 01 and AL.The Trackmachine silhouette was designed specifically for the Swiss national track team, using aero testing and incorporating a 'p2p' (position to perform) cockpit with plenty of adjustability.
 The top end Trackmachine 01 carries a carbon frame and comes with a hinge fork which allows the rider to find the perfect position.

 Not content with up-front adjustability alone, BMC incorporates a seatpost which allows for a range of layback adjustments - there's four main attachment points, along with the normal forward and backward attachments.
-It sounds complicated – but we actually found it all pretty easy to use.
+It sounds complicated, but we actually found it all pretty easy to use.

-At the entry level, there’s the Trackmachine 02.
-This uses an aluminium frame – popular for those seeking a training and racing bike for its reliability and robustness.
+At the entry level, there's the Trackmachine AL. This uses an aluminium frame - popular for those seeking a training and racing bike for its reliability and robustness.